emf98/SPVMD/README.txt

 -> 'EllipseDef_SaveExample.ipynb' provides an example for calculating the ellipse metrics.

--> 'Fernandez_etal25' folder contains code used for calculating the diagnostics and associated images from the manuscript.
+-> 'Fernandez_etal25' folder contains code used for calculating the diagnostics and some of the associated images from the manuscript.

 -> 'S2S_Ellipses' folder contains files relevant to calculating these diagnostics with S2S datasets.
 There is a separate README in this folder.